PhD, Computer Science, University of Oxford

 Other professional appointments

-Peter Darch is an assistant professor in the School of Information Sciences at the University of Illinois at Urbana-Champaign.
+Peter Darch is an associate professor in the School of Information Sciences at the University of Illinois Urbana-Champaign.

 Prior to joining the iSchool at Illinois, Darch worked as a postdoctoral researcher in the UCLA Department of Information Studies and Center for Knowledge Infrastructures, with which he continues to collaborate on studies of the building, running, and effects of information infrastructures that support scientific collaboration.